Representing Department of Agriculture: Steven A. Connelly

 Joining the Initiative are the Maryland Higher Education Commission and seven executive departments: Agriculture; Education; Environment; Health; Natural Resources; Planning; and Transportation.
 Other government agencies and nonprofit organizations participate in the Initiative as nonvoting advisory members.
 These include: Alice Ferguson Foundation; Audubon Maryland-DC; Chesapeake Bay Foundation; Chesapeake Bay Trust; Maryland Agricultural Education Foundation; Maryland Association for Environmental and Outdoor Education; Maryland Recreation and Parks Association; National Aquarium; National Oceanic and Atmospheric Administration; National Wildlife Federation; and the U.S. Fish and Wildlife Service.

-Composed of State agency representatives, the Steering Committee meets regularly to recommend actions for the Initiative to take in advancing its goals.
+Composed of State agency representatives and other advisory members, the Steering Committee meets regularly to recommend actions for the Initiative to take in advancing its goals.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov